I Can’t Stop Crowing About This Place! CAW! CAW!

 I don’t really remember how this place got lost in the hundreds of places I’ve visited and tens of thousands of pictures I’ve taken.
 But it did.
 Actually, that’s not true.
 It got “lost” because I never really considered it for my museum list.

 And I still don’t, really, but here you are, reading about my random visit to it before taking in a Yale hockey game.
 I took these terrible pictures that day and sort of became enamored with the place – and even heard someone else there get admonished for taking pictures as well.
-I’m glad I’m well-trained in the bad art of taking pictures undetected.
-In the time since I visited and now, however, I’ve learned a bit more about the thriving New Haven arts scene and have decided to pair the two Creative Arts Workshop galleries as one “museum.”
-Simply because this place is worth a visit if only because it’s pretty cool.
+I’m glad I’m well-trained in the art of taking pictures undetected.
+In the time since I visited and now, however, I’ve learned a bit more about the thriving New Haven arts scene and have decided to give the CAW its due.

 Since I’m not in the business of pretending to know what this place is all about, I’ll let them do it: